ramaseshan/ramaseshan.github.io/src/content/2016-03-08-not-git-commit-virtualenv.md

 Very obviously "no" right ??
 Great, point proved. !

-Nopes, I am stopping there.
+Nopes, I am not stopping there.
 I am kinda long always :-D

-So lets also understand why, do they not checkin, and what are the effects of checking it in ?
+So lets also understand why, do they not checkin, and what are the effects of checking it in !

 1. Source/Version control system